DataSc12/Air-Quality-Monitoring-Using-ML/README.md

 - Analyze Evolution of Pollutants Concentration with Time
 - Analyze Correlation Between Different Pollutants (to know which pollutants best explain PM2.5 concentration)
 - Analyze Correlation Between Pollutants and Meteorological Data
+- Develop a Random Forest Model to Predict the PM2.5 Concentration Based on Meteorological Data and Other Pollutants Concentration
 - Create an Air Quality Prediction Web App Using Streamlit

 ##### Link to Github Repository: